aksheyd/aksheyd.github.io/README.md

 # Personal Portfolio
-This is the version of my portfolio uploaded for Vercel to get the most out of Next.JS's utility.
+This is the production version of my portfolio uploaded for Vercel to get the most out of Next.JS's utility.

 This version features:
 - More Frontend features